hanconst/cics-liberty-minibank-example/com.ibm.cics.minibank.document/How to setup MiniBank in your own environmentV1.1.md

 *To enable zosConnect feature in CICS, we need to set up a Liberty JVMserver.
 It is a good practice to configure a separate JVM server for the sole use of z/OS Connect.
 It is also a good practice to only have a single WebSphere Liberty Profile JVM server that is configured in any single CICS region, so we use a new TOR to host the service (ROR REGION).*

-*A pipeline resource is also needed to set up the JSON webservice for program “TRANSFER 1�7.
-We had prepared the program “TRANSFER 1�7 in AOR and wsbind file for the pipeline resource.
+*A pipeline resource is also needed to set up the JSON webservice for program “TRANSFER”.
+We had prepared the program “TRANSFER” in AOR and wsbind file for the pipeline resource.
 You can just use the created materials. *

-*We packaged all the required resources into one CICS bundle project called  1�7**com.ibm.cics.minibank.zosconnect** 1�7 which you already imported in page 3, follow below instructions to finish setting up your first zosConnect environment.*
+*We packaged all the required resources into one CICS bundle project called “**com.ibm.cics.minibank.zosconnect**” which you already imported in page 3, follow below instructions to finish setting up your first zosConnect environment.*

 ### Check the project is exported